janit/enterprise-headless-2019/index.md

   - Do you need to add more services (for forms, layouts management, etc)
   - Is switching vendors feasible if you want to do so?

+## Evolving scene

+- Are we still lacking best practises?
+- If so, why?
+It's been years now... :)
+- Maybe a hybrid solution is more pratical than all-in?

 ---

 ## Wrapping up
-- Maybe a hybrid solution is more realistic for large operations?
-- Are we still lacking best practises?
 - Did you learn something new
 - Discussions